• 16 min read

 In German legend, the forget-me-not was also worn by lovers as a sign of faithfulness and enduring affection, a tradition that highlights the flower's deep association with unbreakable bonds and the everlasting nature of true love.

-Historically and in mythologies, the forget-me-not has been a favourite to express hope and enduring connections.
-The enduring nature of this flower in diverse environments such as flourishing in both sun and shade and in moist and well-drained soils, further symbolises hope.
+Historically and in mythology, the forget-me-not has been a favourite for expressing hope and enduring connections.
+The enduring nature of this flower in diverse environments, such as flourishing in both sun and shade and in moist and well-drained soils, further symbolises hope.

 2. Daffodils (Narcissus)